 "We don't like to say we're rebuilding, we like to say we're reloading," Bush said, per MLive.com's Nick Baumgardner.
 "We lost a lot of guys from last year.
 But we still have a lot of guys who can run, a lot of guys who can hit and a lot of guys who have good instincts."

 Talent can trump all, but what's going to happen when the Wolverines get in those close games?
 Not having a bunch of seasoned vets is a concern, and it's something that appears to be a chink in the armor right now.

 9. Washington: Shoring Up the Defensive Backs After Departing Talent

-Chris Petersen has proven time after time that his programs have staying power once he builds them back to the top.
+Chris Petersen has proved time after time that his programs have staying power once he builds them back to the top.

-So, a year after the Washington Huskies were trounced by Alabama in the College Football Playoffs, there isn't any reason to think that was just a nice little one-year story.
+So, a year after the Washington Huskies were trounced by Alabama in the College Football Playoffs, there is no reason to think that was just a nice one-year story.

 Petersen brings back one of the nation's top quarterbacks in Jake Browning along with plenty of offensive playmakers and some top-shelf defensive linemen.

 But there are some question marks on the back end of the defense, especially after star safety Budda Baker and cornerbacks Sidney Jones and Kevin King left for the NFL.
 They took with them a bevy of reps and a ton of talent.